What Are the Rules for Electric Scooters in the UK?

 Staying Safe on E-Scooters

-Whether using a rental scooter or preparing for future legalisation of private scooters, here are safety tips:
+Whether you are renting a scooter or preparing for the eventual legalisation of individual scooters, following these safety measures is absolutely vital:

-• Wear a helmet: Protect yourself from head injuries.
+• Wear a Helmet: Wear a helmet to avoid head injuries.

-• Ride in designated areas: Stick to bike lanes and avoid pavements.
+• Ride in Designated Areas: Stay in bike lanes and avoid pavement.

 Need Assistance with a Personal Injury Claim?

-If you’ve been injured in an accident involving an e-scooter, whether as a rider or pedestrian, you may be entitled to compensation.
-At SilverOak Solicitors, we specialise in personal injury claims, including those involving road hazards and accidents caused by negligent e-scooter use.
+Whether you were a pedestrian or a rider, if you were wounded in an electric push scooter accident, you can be entitled for compensation.
+At SilverOak Solicitors, we specialise in personal injury claims, especially those relating to traffic dangers and accidents caused by negligent e-scooter use.

 Request a Call Back